Or the ghost, depending on how you wish to phrase it.

 And then the media gets to write about it.

-A law that was hailed by Bill Clinton as a miracle from God, a law that has been around for 22 years, maybe longer in certain states.
+This is a phony crisis about a law that mirrors a federal law written by Chuck Ushumer, a law that was hailed by Bill Clinton as a miracle from God, a law that has been around for 22 years, maybe longer in certain states.

 Most other states follow this without needing a law to back them up or to have a law in the books.

-They're really not necessary, since the Supreme Court ruled that the federal law doesn't have to be followed by the states.
+Even though 19 other states have enacted similar laws, just to be on the safe side, they're really not necessary since the Supreme Court ruled that the federal law doesn't have to be followed by the states.

 Anyway, it's clear that the Democrats and their willing accomplices in the drive-by media sat down and tried to come up with an issue that would force Republican candidates to go against their base in the primaries or risk losing in the general.

-They want to expose Republican candidates as wusses or whatever, so that you get ticked off at them again.
+They want to expose Republican candidates as wusses or whatever so that you get ticked off at them again.

-So you think they're a bunch of just worthless, endless politicians that don't get it, and you end up staying home in a fit of anger and not voting.
+So you think they're a bunch of just worthless, endless politicians that don't get it.

-Most top Republican presidential hopefuls this week have moved into lockstep and without pause to support Governor Mike Pence and his religious freedom restoration act, which has prompted protests and national calls for boycotts by major corporations.
+Most top Republican presidential hopefuls this week have moved into lockstep and without pause to support Governor Mike Pence and his Religious Freedom Restoration Act, which has prompted protests and national calls for boycotts by major corporations.

 And once again, we're back to the left all of a sudden falling in love with corporations.